FZJ-IEK3-VSA/ETHOS.zoomin/README.md

 DB_HOST=127.0.0.1 # in develop mode, only localhost (127.0.0.1) would be allowed hosts DB_PORT=5432 # this is the default port of postgres

 MINI_DB=1 # Disaggregating the whole data takes a lot of time.
-Therefore, during development, it is limited to a small sub-set of data, by setting MINI_DB to 1.
-See `zoomin/snakemake_utils.py` for more info.
+        # Therefore, during development, it is limited to a small sub-set of data, by setting MINI_DB to 1.
+        # If MINI_DB is 1, fewer variables are disaggregated (See `zoomin/snakemake_utils.py` for more info)
+        # And only EUCalc national pathway and years 2020 and 2030 are considere (See snakefiles for more info)
 ```

-## Snakemake worflow
+## Snakemake workflow
 Each stage described above is run using snakemake.
 See `snakemake` folder for more details.
 To run all the snakemake workflows i.e., all the stages, run `run_mini_deployment.sh` bash script. **NOTE:** Some sub-stages of the spatial disaggregation might be
 commented out, please uncomment them if you wish to run the stages.